emepetres/foreign-exchange-trades/README.md

 	* Set `DEBUG=False` for production-like environments
 	* Set the list of allowed hosts in `ALLOWED_HOSTS`, separated by comma.
 	* Set `FIXER_API_KEY` to the appropiate _fixer.io_ api key.
 Get one for free at https://fixer.io/.
+	* Change `SQL_DATABASE` to use a different database name.
+	* Change `SQL_USER` to use a different user name to access the database.
+	* Change `SQL_PASSWORD` to use a different password to access the database.
 2. Run `sudo docker-compose build` to build the container
 3. Run `sudo docker-compose up -d` to run the application on http://localhost:8000.